MilanLund/kentico-cloud-delivery-js-sdk/README.md

 }, false)
 ```

-Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** with object of responses for each passed parameter from the Kentico Cloud storage.
+Returns **[promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** with object of responses for each passed parameter from the Kentico Kontent storage.

 ## getValues

 Returns values from content items.
 Covers content types: Text, Rich text, Number, Multiple choice, Date & time, Asset, Modular content, URL slug, Taxonomy and supports localization.
 For Rich text elements the method covers: Modular content, images and links with value added as "Web URL".
-For links added as "Content item" the method returns a &lt;a> tag with empty "href" attribute as it is not possible to identify full url from the Kentico Cloud response.
+For links added as "Content item" the method returns a &lt;a> tag with empty "href" attribute as it is not possible to identify full url from the Kentico Kontent response.
 Data of a Modular content which is part of a Rich text element is returned as a &lt;script> tag with data in the JSON format inside.
-The &lt;script> tag is inserted after the &lt;object> tag which represents position of the Modular content in the default Kentico Cloud response.
+The &lt;script> tag is inserted after the &lt;object> tag which represents position of the Modular content in the default Kentico Kontent response.

 **Parameters**